idmfrank/fuzzedrecords-web/README.md

    - The backend fetches and validates their profile data.

 3. **Admin Actions**:
+   - Users whose NIP-05 identifier ends with `fuzzedrecords.com` are treated as admins.
-   - Verified admins can access the Admin section and create events.
+   - The Admin menu becomes visible after login and allows creating events.
    - Events are published to Nostr relays.

 4. **Music Library**: